Jump to section

 Equity

-How will the impacts of emerging technologies impact vulnerable and low-income populations?
+How will the impacts of emerging technologies impact marginalized or underserved communities?
 What opportunities are there to improve services and reduce inequities?

 The impacts that emerging technologies could have on equity, either positive or negative, are profound.

-New mobility, autonomous vehicles (AVs), and e-commerce have the potential to transform how we live, how we travel, and how we use land.
+Shared mobility, autonomous vehicles (AVs), e-commerce, and other developing technologies have the potential to transform how we live, travel, and use land.
 These transformations could potentially support a more equitable society where everyone benefits from the mobility and conveniences provided by these technologies.
-However, they could also lead to an even less equitable one, where certain groups are unable to take advantage of new technologies as they simultaneously lose access to the conventional technologies they replace.
-The extent to which these technologies address or exacerbate existing inequities is closely tied to how they are implemented.
+However, they could also lead to an even less equitable one, where certain groups are excluded from technology-enabled services or benefits, while simultaneously losing access to the conventional services that technologies replace.
+The extent to which technologies may address or exacerbate existing inequities is closely tied to how they are implemented.

 TOPICS TO CONSIDER